mantidproject/mantid/docs/source/release/v6.0.0/muon.rst

 New Algorithms
 ##############

-- :ref:`algm-LoadElementalAnalysisData` algorithm was introduced for loading runs into Elemental Analysis GUI, enabling it to be registered by WorkspaceHistory.
+- :ref:`algm-LoadElementalAnalysisData` algorithm was introduced for loading runs for the new Elemental Analysis GUI, enabling it to be registered by WorkspaceHistory.